cedar/plugins/readme.md

 **ElementwiseDivide**: To input matrices Nom and Denom will be divided elementwisely.
 The output is Nom/(Denom + scalar). "scalar" is a scalar and configurable parameter.
 This value is added to all elements in the Denom matrix to prevent dividing by zero or very small values.

+**Integrator**: A looped step that integrates nx1 inputs across time.

 **MatrixThreadDecoupler**: A looped step that makes a copy of its input matrix.
 This may help make threads more independent of each other.

 **Multiplexer**: Joins several scalars (1x1 matrices) into a vector (nx1 matrix).

 **ShiftedAddition**: no description.

+**WeightedSum**: A looped step that multiplies each input value with a given weight and sums them up across each input dimension.
+The given weight function encodes the distance from the center of the input matrix.
+This step is used to calculate a velocity signal dependent on the distance between a peak position and the center of the input matrix.